 An introduction to Mennonite Church USA

 Mennonite Church USA is an Anabaptist denomination with roots in the Radical Reformation of 16th-century Europe.
 From its beginnings in mostly German-speaking parts of Europe, the Mennonite Church today is growing rapidly in many parts of the world.
 In fact, more Mennonites currently reside in the southern hemisphere than in the northern.
 In the United States, people from various faith traditions, ethnicities, nationalities and other backgrounds are also identifying with the vision and mission of Mennonite Church USA.
-(For more information about Mennonites and their faith, visit ThirdWay.com.)
+For more information about Mennonites, visit ThirdWay.com.
 You can also read past Mennonite Church USA confessions and resolutions online.

 Mennonite Church USA was formed in 2002 by the merger of the General Conference Mennonite Church and the Mennonite Church, both of which were binational (U.S. and Canada) denominations.
-Mennonite Church USA has more than 79,000 adult members among 19 area conferences.
+Mennonite Church USA has approximately 67,000 adult members among 18 area conferences.
 It is the largest of numerous Mennonite groups in the United States.
-Mennonite Church Canada, which was organized at about the same time, has about 33,000 members.
+Mennonite Church Canada, which was organized at about the same time, has about 31,000 members.

-Mennonite Church USA organizational structures are relatively “flat” compared to many other denominations.
-An 18-member volunteer Executive Board guides the denomination and is accountable to congregational and area conference delegates, who meet every two years at a Delegate Assembly.
+In Mennonite Church USA organizational structures, an 18-member volunteer Executive Board guides the denomination and is accountable to congregational and area conference delegates, who meet every two years at a Delegate Assembly.
 The Executive Board supervises the executive director and staff.
 Delegates to the Delegate Assembly traditionally discern and process statements and resolutions related to Mennonite belief and practice.

 The Constituency Leaders Council, a group consisting of Executive Board representatives, conference leaders, constituency group representatives and agency and Executive Board staff, meets semi-annually to listen, discern and advise the denomination on issues facing the church.